shreyaskal3/shreyaskale11.github.io/_posts/2023-11-07-mlcontent.md

 | High Bias | Overfitting   | Underfitting |
 | Low Bias  | bad           | Good         |

+## Anomaly Detection Algorithms:

+Here are all 20 Anomaly Detection Algorithms I could find and their Python Libraries:

+📚 𝐒𝐜𝐢𝐤𝐢𝐭-𝐥𝐞𝐚𝐫𝐧

+O͜͡ Density-based spatial clustering of applications with noise (DBSCAN) O͜͡ Isolation Forest
+O͜͡ Local Outlier Factor (LOF)
+O͜͡ One-Class Support Vector Machines (SVM)
+O͜͡ Principal Component Analysis (PCA)
+O͜͡ K-means
+O͜͡ Gaussian Mixture Model (GMM)

+📚 𝐊𝐞𝐫𝐚𝐬/𝐓𝐞𝐧𝐬𝐨𝐫𝐅𝐥𝐨𝐰

+O͜͡ Autoencoder

+📚 𝐇𝐦𝐦𝐥𝐞𝐚𝐫𝐧

+O͜͡ Hidden Markov Models (HMM)

+📚 𝐏𝐲𝐎𝐃

+O͜͡ Local Correlation Integral (LCI)
+O͜͡ Histogram-based Outlier Detection (HBOS)
+O͜͡ Angle-based Outlier Detection (ABOD)
+O͜͡ Clustering-Based Local Outlier Factor (CBLOF)
+O͜͡ Minimum Covariance Determinant (MCD)
+O͜͡ Stochastic Outlier Selection (SOS)
+O͜͡ Spectral Clustering for Anomaly Detection (SpectralResidual) O͜͡ Feature Bagging
+O͜͡ Average KNN
+O͜͡ Connectivity-based Outlier Factor (COF)
+O͜͡ Variational Autoencoder (VAE)

+———————-

+But how do we know which method is better?

+🔖We don’t have labels in Unsupervised Learning, No ground Truth.

+The answer lies in using evaluation metrics that can help us determine the quality of our algorithm.

+———————-

+🔬Evaluation Methods:

+➊ Silhouette score:

+A high Silhouette score (close to 1) indicates that data points within clusters are similar, and that the normal data points are well separated from the anomalous ones.

+➋ Calinski-Harabasz index:

+Calinski-Harabasz Index measures the between-cluster dispersion against within-cluster dispersion.
+A higher score signifies better-defined clusters.

+➌ Davies-Bouldin index:

+Davies-Bouldin Index measures the size of clusters against the average distance between clusters.
+A lower score signifies better-defined clusters.

+➍ Kolmogorov-Smirnov statistic:

+It measures the maximum difference between the cumulative distribution functions of the normal and anomalous data points.

+➎ Precision at top-k:

+The metric calculates the precision of the top-k anomalous data points using expert domain knowledge.

+———————-

 # Decision Tree

 ## Introduction